Sirhan Sirhan: Imprisonment

 In 1971, Sirhan was housed in the Adjustment Center at San Quentin State Prison.
 He was subsequently transferred to the Correctional Training Facility (CTF) in Soledad, California, where he was confined until 1992.
 From 1992 to 2009, he was confined at the California State Prison (COR) in Corcoran, California, and lived in COR's Protective Housing Unit until he was moved to a harsher lockdown at COR in 2003.
 In October 2009, ostensibly for his safety, he was transferred to the Pleasant Valley State Prison in Coalinga, California, where he was housed in a cell by himself.
 He was subsequently moved back to Corcoran.

-On November 22, 2013, Sirhan was transferred from Corcoran to the Richard J. Donovan Correctional Facility in San Diego County.
-The transfer occurred on the 50th anniversary of the assassination of President John F. Kennedy, but a spokesman for the California Department of Corrections and Rehabilitation said that the transfer was "a routine matter of housing allotments" and its timing was "simply an unfortunate coincidence".
+On November 22, 2013, Sirhan was transferred from Corcoran to Richard J. Donovan Correctional Facility in San Diego County.
+The transfer occurred on the 50th anniversary of the assassination of President John F. Kennedy.
+Still, a spokesman for the California Department of Corrections and Rehabilitation said that the transfer was "a routine matter of housing allotments" and its timing was "simply an unfortunate coincidence".

 On August 30, 2019, Sirhan was stabbed multiple times by another prisoner.
 He was taken to a hospital, where his condition was reported as stable.
 He returned to the prison two days later, after his discharge from the hospital.

-In a 1980 interview with M. T. Mehdi, Sirhan claimed that his actions were fueled by liquor and anger.
-He then complained that the parole board was not taking these "mitigating" circumstances into account when they continually denied his parole.
+In a 1980 interview with M. T. Mehdi, Sirhan claimed that his actions were fueled by liquor and anger and complained that the parole board was not taking these "mitigating" circumstances into account when it continually denied his parole.